 Hearing loss is something that affects a fairly large amount of the population, and it isn’t uncommon for hearing loss to go untreated for long periods of time.
 In fact, studies have shown that only 3 out of the 10 percent of the population that report having hearing loss actually wear hearing aids.
-Despite the overwhelming evidence of how untreated hearing loss can damage a person’s quality of life, it often takes around 7 years for an individual to seek treatment.
-The main cause for reluctance is the difficulty most people experience when they try to find a treatment plan for their hearing loss.
+Despite the overwhelming evidence of how untreated hearing loss can damage a person’s quality of life, it often takes around 7 years for an individual to seek treatment (find your nearest BC Hearing Center).
+The main cause of reluctance is the difficulty most people experience when they try to find a treatment plan for their hearing loss.

 One of the most important aspects of life that untreated hearing loss can damage is an individual’s relationships.
 It’s common for people with hearing loss to experience feelings of alienation from their peers when their hearing loss goes untreated, and it’s easy to see why.
 Hearing loss can make it difficult to engage in conversations and communicate freely, which can often lead to a withdrawal from social situations and the deterioration of relationships.
 Many people report that they actively avoid going out and participating in social activities because of their struggles with communication, instead, isolating themselves from situations that they used to enjoy.
 This isolation can encourage feelings of depression and further damage an individual’s family life.
 The stress that hearing loss puts on an individual and their family can escalate over time until it creates a rift in even the strongest relationships, sometimes permanently damaging a family’s dynamic.

 Safety is a factor